 These formerly modest, almost hidden elements of a figurative composition are retrieved from anonymity and become the foundation of an exuberant and abstract composition.
 This abstraction is modified and at the same time enhanced by scriptural elements, enlarged details of manuscripts chosen for compositional (the beauty of the abstract gestures of calligraphy) and historical reasons.
 The history of those texts used in the designs connect them with the church's location as they have been taken out of the 15th century manuscripts first recorded and formerly owned by the Biblioteca Palatina, one of the most famous libraries of ancient times.
 This library had been situated inside the church, where Brian Clarke's designs are intended to echo a culture that has been at the very heart of the history of this building.

-This project is an outstanding example of Clarke's ability to tune in to an architectural situation that demands not only a subtle consciousness of history, but also an aesthetical idiosyncracy that can keep designs for a 14th century building cautiously suspended between historical reminiscence and modernism." – Stefan Trumpler/Musée Suisse du Vitrail, Romont, from the book Brian Clarke–Linda McCartney: Collaborations.
+This project is an outstanding example of Clarke's ability to tune in to an architectural situation that demands not only a subtle consciousness of history, but also an aesthetical idiosyncracy that can keep designs for a 14th century building cautiously suspended between historical reminiscence and modernism." – Stefan Trümpler, director of the Musée Suisse du Vitrail, Romont, in the book Brian Clarke–Linda McCartney: Collaborations.